 Description

-A wonderful bug from the famous site in Sylvania, Ohio.
-It is an Eldredgeops that is 3/4 enrolled but fully prepared out of matrix.
+A wonderful Trilobite from the famous site in Hamburg New York.
+It is an Eldredgeops that is fully prone on a shale matrix block.

-Here is a great example of the trilobites coming from this classic and well known site that is no longer open to the public.
-From this location they exhibit outstanding detail right down to the eye facets and bumps on the head section.
+Here is a great example of the creatures coming from this classic and well known site.
+The fossils from this location exhibit outstanding detail right down to the eye facets and bumps on the head section.
 They normally are preserved with a rich black color on a dark gray or gray matrix.
-Many from this site are also preserved with outstanding thick bodies that make these trilobites very showy.
+Many from this site are also preserved with outstanding thick bodies that make these animals very showy.
+But also there are many corals on this piece.

-The Eldredgeops Fossil Trilobite is about 3/4 prone.
-It has only the tail tucked under.
-But this one exhibits outstanding detail right down to the eye facets.
-Because the Eldredgeops Fossil trilobite body segments were able to move trilobites were able to roll up into a ball.
+The Eldredgeops Fossil Trilobite had the ability to enroll to protect from danger.
+Many of the trilobites found at Penn Dixie are enrolled but this one is beautifully prone.
+Because the body segments were able to move trilobites were able to roll up into a ball.
 This protected them from storms and predators.
 Because New York was once a tropical sea near the equator it had storms.
-Some of the storms were so violent that the trilobite could also roll to protect from them.
+But some of the storms were so violent that the trilobite could also roll to protect from them.

 A classic trilobite from a classic site.